rkaunismaa/CUDA/README.md

 * sum of 16777216 random numbers: host 8389645.1 400.368 ms, GPU 8389646.0 17.987 ms

 Yup!
 Same difference in performance!
 WHY??

+This seems to boil down to identifying the differences in the code between reduce0 and reduce1, right? ..